BoubacarDiene/mmstreamer/README.md

 ideas about creating a controller.

-### 1.4.
-Usage
+### Usage

+[HOWTO](doc/HOWTO.md) gives details on how to use mmstreamer.

-A simple usage of mmstreamer is to make it behave like a HTTP streamer by streaming video signal from your personal computer's webcam toward browsers.
+Another simple usage is to make it behave like a HTTP streamer by streaming video signal from your personal computer's webcam toward browsers.

 To reach this goal, "Videos" module continuously captures frames from camera which it